jmccann/drone-artifactory/DOCS.md

 * `path` - Target path pattern to delete files from.
 Value can also be pre-generated in prior step and written/read from `.artifactory_path` file.
-* `dryrun` - Pretend to delete but don't actually delete
 * `recursive` - Artifacts are also deleted from sub-folders of the source directory for upload.
 Default: `true`
 * `args_file` - path to file to load arguments instead from a pregenerated JSON file